 Meet a local carver to learn about decoy carving’s rich history and traditions.

-Shop for treasures while strolling down Historic Main Street, with many buildings built in the 1920’s, or in one of the several antique stores on the island.
+Shop for treasures while strolling down Historic Main Street, with many buildings originating in the 1920’s.
+Antique stores are another pleasant source of historical finds on the island.
 There are many books available about the origins of our wild ponies.
 Check out our local gift shops and bookstores to dig deeper into the mysteries of our small island.

-Complete your day with an ice cream sundae at one of our ice cream parlors.
+Complete your day with an ice cream sundae at one of our amazing ice cream parlors.